thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 ## 3.2 Effects of the solar zenith angle on SDR.

-The solar zenith angle is a major factor of SDR reaching the ground, due to the enhancement of the radiation path in the atmosphere, especially in urban environments with human activities emitting aerosols (Wang et al. 2021).
-In order to estimate the effect of the SZA on the SDR trends, we grouped the anomaly data in bins of $1^{\circ}$ SZA, and calculated the overall trend for each bin before noon and after noon (Figure ).
+The solar zenith angle is a major factor affecting the SDR, since increases in SZA leads to enhancement of the radiation path in the atmosphere, especially in urban environments with human activities emitting aerosols (Wang et al. 2021).
+In order to estimate the effect of SZA on the SDR trends, we grouped the anomaly data in bins of
+$1^{\circ}$ SZA, and calculated the overall trend for each bin before noon and after noon (Figure ).
 Although there are seasonal dependencies of the minimum SZA (see Appendix, Figure ), these dependencies would not be further examined here.
 For all-sky and clear-sky conditions the brightening effect of SDR (positive trend) is stronger for large SZAs (Figures  and ).
 The trends in the morning and afternoon hours are more or less consistent with small differences, which can be attributed to systematic diurnal variations of aerosols, particularly during the warm period of the year (Wang et al. 2021).
 For cloudy-sky conditions (Figure ), we can not discern any significant dependence of the SDR trend with SZA.
-For SZAs
-$16^{\circ}$ - $50^{\circ}$, the trends range within about
-$\pm 0.2\,\%/y$, with a weak statistical significance.
-Between
+For SZAs $16^{\circ}$ - $50^{\circ}$, the trends range within about $\pm 0.2\,\%/y$, with a weak statistical significance.
-$50^{\circ}$ and $75^{\circ}$ SZA the trends for the period before noon are stronger and negative, possibly associated with stronger attenuation by clouds under oblique incidence angles.
+Between $50^{\circ}$ and $75^{\circ}$ SZA the trends for the period before noon are stronger and negative, possibly associated with stronger attenuation by clouds under oblique incidence angles.

 ## 3.3 Long term trends by season

-Similarly to the long term trends discussed above, we have calculated the trend of the anomalies for the three different sky conditions, and for each season of the year, using the corresponding mean monthly values (Figure  and Table ).
+Similarly to the long term trends from daily means of SDR discussed above, we have calculated the trend of the anomalies for the three different sky conditions, and for each season of the year, using the corresponding mean monthly values (Figure  and Table ).
 For all-sky conditions the trend in SDR in winter is the largest ($0.69\,\%/y$), followed by the trend in autumn ($0.43\,\%/y$, a value close to the long term trend) both statistically significant above the $99\,\%$ confidence level.
 In spring and summer, the trends are much smaller and of lesser statistical significance.
 These seasonal differences indicate a possible relation of the trends in SDR to trends of clouds during winter and autumn.
 For clear-skies, the trend in winter is $0.36\,\%/y$, larger than for all-skies ($0.69\,\%/y$), which is another indication of a decreasing trend in cloud optical thickness.
 Moreover, the trends under clear- and cloudy-sky conditions are almost complementary to each other, particularly for winter and autumn, where the signal is stronger.
 During spring and summer the statistical significance is very low and the actual trend too small for a meaningful comparison.